MicroEJ/docs/VEEPortingGuide/vgImage.rst

 This image is a `ResourceVectorImage`_ that the application can draw into.
 More specifically, the drawings are not *performed* but *stored*.

-The concept consists in storing the compatible MicroUI drawings [#note_uibvi]_ and all MicroVG drawings into a commands list.
+The concept consists in storing the compatible MicroUI drawings [#note_uibvi]_ and all MicroVG drawings into a command list.
 The application can then play this list of commands applying (or not) a global transformation.

 .. note:: The implementation uses the concept of MicroUI :ref:`custom <section_image_custom_raw>` format (the custom ``Format.CUSTOM_7``).